The Blessing Way: Plot summary

 McKee wakes in the hospital two days later, confessing his two killings to Leaphorn.
 Ellen Leon recovers from her wounds.
-Joe Leaphorn tells McKee that Hall killed himself right in front of him, after McKee fainted from loss of blood.
+Leaphorn tells McKee that Hall killed himself right in front of him after McKee fainted from loss of blood.
 Hall was collecting radar data about missiles under test from a federal facility, hoping to sell his information for a huge fee.
 George, the Navajo from Los Angeles, and Eddie worked for him, keeping people away from his work.
 From the federal perspective, George and Eddie did not exist; Dr. Canfield and Hall were killed in a car accident, which injured Ellen Leon and McKee.
 Still recovering, McKee gets a long note from Ellen Leon.